SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Other/Visual_Overview_component.md

 # Visual overview

-This dashboard component displays a Visio file linked to an element.
+This component displays a Visio file linked to an element.

 To configure this component: